bahrmichael/bahrmichael.github.io/_posts/2020-01-31-publish-docker-images.md

 ![Docker Description](https://dev-to-uploads.s3.amazonaws.com/i/qdbhyanazz6is2312oa8.png)

-Scroll down a bit and connect to the Github repository you created earlier.
+Scroll down a bit and connect to the GitHub repository you created earlier.
 You might have to grant Docker Hub read access to your account.

 ![Docker Build](https://dev-to-uploads.s3.amazonaws.com/i/y6wfrch9b2e77vrck2lz.png)